What level of French is Required for Canada PR 2026 – 2027

 The TEF scoring system assigns points for each section, and the pass mark for PR eligibility is CLB 7, which is equivalent to a B2 level.

-How to Prepare for the TEF Exam
+How to Prepare for the TEF Canada Exam 2026 – 2027

-Preparing for the TEF i.e. French language test for Canada PR includes commitment, hard work, and a great deal of preparation as well as effort.
+Preparing for the TEF, i.e., French language test for Canada PR, includes commitment, hard work, and a great deal of preparation as well as effort.

 You can use different resources such as books and online courses to learn French for the Canada PR.
 Online courses provided by different institutes, including Kochiva, are among the best ways to prepare for the TEF exam.